aws-samples/aws-batch-architecture-for-alphafold/README.md

   - Select a different value for **FSXForLustreStorageCapacity** if you want to provision a larger file system.
 The default value of 1200 GB is sufficient to store compressed instances of the Alphafold parameters and all standard sequence databases, BFD (small and reduced), Mgnify, PDB70, PDB mmCIF, Uniclust30, Uniref90, UniProt, and PDB SeqRes datasets.
 However, you can specify a larger value if you need to store additional data.
   - Select a different value for for **FSxForLustreThroughput** if you have unique performance needs.
 The default is 500 MB/s/TB.
 Select a higher value for performance-sensitive workloads and a lower value for cost-sensitive workloads.
   - Select "Y" for **LaunchSageMakerNotebook** if you want to launch a managed sagemaker notebook instance to quickly run the provided Jupyter notebook.
-  - Select "N" for the **CleanUp** parameter if you want to retain the S3 bucket and ECR repositories associated with your stack after deletion.
-  - Select "Y" for the **EnableSpotInstanceTypes** parameter if you want to enable lower-cost spot instances for the data preparation jobs.
   - Provide values for the **VPC**, **Subnet**, and **DefaultSecurityGroup** parameters to use existing network resources.
 If one or more of those parameters are left empty, CloudFormation will create a new VPC and FSx for Lustre instance for the stack.
   - Provide values for the **FileSystemId** and **FileSystemMountName** parameters to use an existing FSx for Lustre file system.
 If one or more of these parameters are left empty, CloudFormation will create a new file system for the stack.
+  - Select "Y" for **DownloadFsxData** to automatically populate the FSx for Lustre file system with common sequence databases.

 -----
 ## Usage